On The Job: Organizer Keeps Wastewater Treatment Reliable

 By Warren Tenney

 Amy Baker is an organizer.
 This self-described beer snob can regularly organize a dozen or two friends for a bicycle tour of her favorite craft breweries.
 Amy just finished organizing her fourth AZ Water Association fundraiser for Water for People, which improves water infrastructure in nine countries.
-City of Peoria residents have benefitted from her organizational skills for more than a decade.
+City of Peoria residents have benefited from her organizational skills for more than a decade.
 The first nine years Amy was a chemist in Peoria’s water lab, which – yes - she helped to organize.
 In January 2016, Amy moved up to coordinate the four-person inspection team that helps keep Peoria’s wastewater system operating in compliance with county, state and federal regulations.
 It can be smelly and there is a stream of paperwork, but Amy loves her job.

 Wastewater includes anything rinsed down residential and commercial sinks, down showers and tubs, flushed down toilets and drained from dishwashers and clothes washers.
 Like most cities, Peoria relies on gravity to quickly collect and carry wastewater away from neighborhoods and to a treatment plant.
 When wastewater hits a hill and gravity no longer works, the collection system uses a pump to lift the waste over the rise and send it flowing again – by gravity – to the plant.
 At the plant, the wastewater is treated, cleaned and cleared of pathogens so it can be reused as irrigation water, fill park lakes or be pumped underground to save for the future.